Rights for Fathers In and Out of Wedlock

 Once paternity has been established, whether that is through a presumption, a COP, or a court order, fathers have the same types of rights to their children regardless of marriage.
 That is to say, they may petition for custody and visitation, may have a child support order entered for or against them, may need to request permission from the court to relocate out of state with the child, or any of the other types of cases involving the children.
 The law makes no distinction in the types of parental rights enjoyed by fathers based on whether the father was ever married to the child’s mother.

-Understanding issues involving parental rights requires an experienced team working on your side.
-We can help you understand your parental rights and responsibilities.
+Understanding issues involving parental rights requires an experienced team working on your side. you understand your parental rights and responsibilities.
 Call us today at (732) 529-6937 for an appointment.